JakubMiodunka/tcp-client-server/doc/SSLPv1.md

 **Example 2:** Lest's assume, that header length is equal to three bytes and recipient received  following sequence of bytes: [0, 0, 5, 1, 2] (decimal notation).
 Sequence can be spited into header part, which are first 3 bytes [0, 0, 5] and payload part [1, 2], which proceeds the header.
 Sum of bytes creating a header is equal to 5, but payload consists of only 2 bytes, which means that recipient received partial packet and needs to wait for missing 3 bytes.

 **Example 2:** Lest's assume, that header length is equal to three bytes and recipient received  following sequence of bytes: [0 0 3 1 2 3] (decimal notation).
 Sequence can be spited into header part, which are first 3 bytes [0 0 3] and payload part [1 2 3], which proceeds the header.
 Sum of bytes creating a header is equal to 3 and payload consists of only 3 bytes, which means that packet was fully received.
-Recipient can process int further.
+Recipient can process it further.

 ## Authors